-- On the far side of Sechseläutenplatz is Lake Zurich (Quaianlagen in German).
-Walk along the lakefront for 1.3 km (turn left) to the China garden (open March to October).
+- On the far side of Sechseläutenplatz is Lake Zurich.
+Walk along the lakefront for 1.3 km (turn left) to the China garden (open from March to October).

-Also located near the China Garden is Zurich’s open-air cinema (summer only) and Strandbad Tiefenbrunnen (public bath).
+Also located near the China Garden is Zurich’s open-air cinema (summer only) and Strandbad Tiefenbrunnen (a public bath).

 - From the ‘Bellevue’ tram stop turn left and cross Quaibrücke (bridge).